Gadji-M/PoolSeq_OMIcsTouch/README.md

 ## 7. Microbial diversity analysis
 <a name="section-19"></a>

+Microbial diversity analysis involves studying the alpha diversity which is a measure that quantifies the diversity of species within a specific environment.
+It measures the number of species (species richness) and their relative abundance (species evenness) in a single community or sample and  beta diversity refers as between-sample/population or between-site diversity, quantifies the differences in species composition (species identities) and relative abundances between different locations or habitats.

+Common metrics for alpha diversity include species richness (the count of unique species) and indices like the Shannon-Wiener index and Simpson's diversity index, which take into account both species richness and evenness.
+##### Note: Alpha diversity provides information about the diversity within a particular population or sample and is used to answer questions like "How many different species are present in a given area?" whereas Beta diversity is concerned with the variation in species composition and the turnover of species across different sites.
+It helps answer questions like "How do species assemblages change as you move from one habitat to another?".

+To calculate alpha and beta-diversity measures, we processed the `kraken.reports` files by filtering and aggregating them to create tables.
+These tables were subsequently used as input data in [Phyloseq](https://joey711.github.io/phyloseq/), and any features associated with control samples (H2O and C2H5OH) were removed during the filtering process, thanks to [decontam](https://benjjneb.github.io/decontam/vignettes/decontam_intro.html/) for that.

+#### Alpha-diversity estimation
+After creating our Phyloseq class object, alpha diversity was calculated and plotted using the below commands:
+This line calculates alpha diversity measures using the `estimate_richness` phyloseq function.
+The results are stored in the object alpha_diversity.
+The diversity measures being calculated here are Chao1, ACE, Shannon, Simpson and Fisher diversity indexes.
+`alpha_diversity <- estimate_richness(Phyloseq_class_object)`

+In this line, the Shannon's diversity index (alpha diversity) values are extracted from the alpha_diversity object and converted into a data frame.
+The resulting data frame is stored back in the variable alpha_diversity.
+`alpha_diversity<-as.data.frame(alpha_diversity$Shannon)`

+This line extracts the "population" information from the sample data associated with the Phyloseq_class_object data frame.
+The extracted population information is converted into a factor variable and stored in the object groups.
+This is typically used to define groups or categories for further analysis.
+`groups <- factor(sample_data(Phyloseq_class_object)$population)`

+Here, a new data frame named alpha_df is created.
+It contains two columns: "Alpha," which holds the alpha diversity values (Shannon's index), and "Group," which holds the group (population) information for each sample necessary visualization.
+`alpha_df <- data.frame(Alpha = alpha_diversity, Group = groups)`

+Now we can display our plot.
+The ggplot2 function below was used for plotting:

+`shannon_box<-ggplot(alpha_diversity,
+                    aes(x=concentration,
+                        y=Shannon,
+                        fill=phenotype)) + geom_boxplot()+
+  theme(axis.title.x = element_text(size = 22, face = "bold"),
+        axis.title.y = element_text(size = 22, face = "bold"),
+        panel.border = element_blank(),
+        panel.grid.major = element_blank(),
+        panel.grid.minor = element_blank(),
+        axis.line = element_line(colour = "black"),
+        strip.text = element_text(size = 18),
+        strip.background = element_blank(),
+        axis.text.y = element_text(size = 25, face = "bold"),
+        axis.text.x = element_text(size = 30, face = "bold"),
+        legend.text = element_text(size = 22),  # Set the legend text size
+        legend.title = element_text(size = 25, face = "bold"))  # Set the legend title size)#makestitlessmaller`

+print(shannon_box) # To display the box plot.

+We then look at the difference in the microbial composition between each group by applying a pairwise Wilcoxon rank sum test as we had more than two groups to compare.
+The function `pairwise_result <- pairwise.wilcox.test(alpha_df$alpha_diversity.Shannon, alpha_df$Group, p.adjust.method = "fdr")` was used for that.
+This function is used to compare groups for significant differences and applies the Wilcoxon rank sum test (also known as the Mann-Whitney U test) between pairs of groups.
+The p.adjust.method argument allows to adjust or correct p-values for multiple comparisons.
+In this case, "fdr" indicates the method to control the false discovery rate.

+#### Beta-diversity estimation
+Bray-Curtis dissimilarity distance matrix was calculated and plot in non-metric multidimensional scaling  (NMDS) using the functions `distance()` and  `ordinate` and `plot_ordination` from phyloseq package.
+NMDS is a dimensionality reduction technique often used for visualizing and exploring dissimilarity or distance data in a reduced-dimensional space.

+#Calculate Bray-Curtis dissimilarity distance matrix
+`distance_matrix <- phyloseq::distance(phyloseq_class_object, method = "bray")`

+#Perform non-metric multidimensional scaling (NMDS) on Phyloseq class object
+`data.ord <- ordinate(phyloseq_class_object, "NMDS", "bray")`

+#Plot dissimilarity based on NMDS
+`plot_ordination(phyloseq_class_object, data.ord, color="population", shape="phenotype",
+  title="NMDS Plot" ) +
+  theme(
+    axis.title.x = element_text(size = 22, face = "bold"),
+    axis.title.y = element_text(size = 22, face = "bold"),
+    panel.border = element_blank(),
+    panel.grid.major = element_blank(),
+    panel.grid.minor = element_blank(),
+    axis.line = element_line(colour = "black"),
+    strip.text = element_text(size = 25, face = "bold"),
+    strip.background = element_blank(),
+    axis.text.y = element_text(size = 30, face = "bold"),
+    axis.text.x = element_text(size = 30, face = "bold"),
+    legend.text = element_text(size = 22),
+    legend.title = element_text(size = 25, face = "bold")
+  ) +
+  geom_point(size = 10) +
+  geom_text(aes(label = population), size = 5,nudge_x = -0.005,  nudge_y = 0.020)  # Increase the size of text labels on points`

+It's left now to perform a test to assess the impact of insecticide exposure on our different phenotypes.
+To do that, adonis2 function, typically found in the vegan package in R was used to perform a permutational multivariate analysis of variance (PERMANOVA) on a distance matrix.

+`result_adonis <- adonis2(distance_matrix ~ population , data = sample_metadata, permutations = 999, method = "bray-curtis")`

+The result_adonis object will contain the results of the PERMANOVA analysis, including statistics and p-values, which can be used to assess whether there are significant differences in multivariate dispersion among the different phenotypes/populations.
+This analysis is useful for testing the effect of phenotype or population on the data while accounting for multivariate variation.

+#### Note: Please go through [Phyloseq](https://joey711.github.io/phyloseq/) and [decontam](https://benjjneb.github.io/decontam/vignettes/decontam_intro.html) documentation for more details.

 ## 8. Microbial differential abundance analysis
 <a name="section-20"></a>
+Differential abundance analyses were done using [DEseq2](https://bioconductor.org/packages/devel/bioc/vignettes/DESeq2/inst/doc/DESeq2.html) and validated using [ANCOM-BC2](https://bioconductor.org/packages/release/bioc/vignettes/ANCOMBC/inst/doc/ANCOMBC2.html).
+DESeq2 is a powerful R/Bioconductor package for differential abundance analysis of count data, including microbiome data.
+It's a popular choice for analyzing microbial differential abundance in microbiome studies.
+Analysis of Compositions of Microbiomes with Bias Correction 2 (ANCOM-BC2) is a methodology for performing differential abundance (DA) analysis of microbiome count data.
+This version extends and refines the previously published Analysis of Compositions of Microbiomes with Bias Correction .
+#### Note: For differential abundance analysis, taxa representing at least 1% of the overall obundance were used.
+These taxa constitute the top abundant taxa in our sample pools.

+The function  `phyloseq_to_deseq2()` was invoked to convert the phyloseq class object into deseq2 object before processing.
+This function is key because it does all the complicated DESeq2 work.

+The following two lines actually do all the complicated DESeq2 work.
+The first line converts your phyloseq-format microbiome data into a DESeqDataSet with dispersions estimated, using the experimental design formula, also shown (the ~phenotype in our case).
+The DESeq function (second line) does the rest of the testing, in this case with default testing framework, but you can actually use alternatives.

+`diagdds = phyloseq_to_deseq2(phyloseq_class_object, ~phenotype)`
+`diagdds = DESeq(diagdds, test="Wald", fitType="parametric")`

+The following results function call creates a table of the results of the tests.
+Very fast.
+I then filtered the adjusted p-value less than the defined threshold alpha=5%.
+The rest of this example is just formatting the results table with taxonomic information for nice visualization.

+`res = results(diagdds, cooksCutoff = FALSE)
+alpha = 0.05
+sigtab = res[which(res$padj < alpha), ]
+sigtab = cbind(as(sigtab, "data.frame"), as(tax_table(Phyloseq_class_object)[rownames(sigtab), ], "matrix"))`

+`write.table(sigtab, "filename.txt", sep = "\t", dec = ".", row.names = T)`

+ANCOM-BC2 was then run to validate the findings obtained from DESeq2 using the command bellow:

+`ancombc2_results <- ancombc2(phyloseq_class_object, tax_level = "Species",
+                             group = "phenotype", prv_cut = 0.10,
+                             alpha = 0.05, fix_formula = "population" + "phenotype",
+                            p_adj_method = "fdr",
+                            verbose = T,
+                            n_cl = 5, global = FALSE, pairwise = TRUE,
+                            dunnet = FALSE, trend = FALSE)  # Adjust parameters as needed`

+#### Note: Please go throught [DEseq2](https://bioconductor.org/packages/devel/bioc/vignettes/DESeq2/inst/doc/DESeq2.html) and [ANCOM-BC2](https://bioconductor.org/packages/release/bioc/vignettes/ANCOMBC/inst/doc/ANCOMBC2.html) documentations for more details on how to run the commands.

 ## 7. Microbial functional profiling
 <a name="section-21"></a>

+Ongoing.............

+😎😎😎😎😎😎😎😎😎😎😎😎😎😎😎😎😎😎😎😎😎😎😎😎😎😎😎😎😎😎😎😎😎😎😎😎😎😎😎😎😎😎😎😎😎😎😎😎😎😎😎😎😎😎😎😎😎😎😎😎😎😎😎😎😎😎😎😎😎😎😎😎😎😎😎😎😎🤔🤔🤔🤔🤔🤔🤔🤔🤔🤔🤔🤔🤔🤔🤔🤔🤔🤔🤔🤔🤔🤔🤔🤔🤔🤔🤔🤔🤔🤔🤔🤔🤔🤔🤔🤔🤔🤔🤔🤔🤔🤔🤔🤔🤔🤔🤔🤔🤔🤔🤔🤔🤔🤔🤔🤔🤔🤔🤔